-(vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and service tax, duty of customs, cess, professional tax and other material statutory dues have generally been regularly deposited during the year by the Company with appropriate authorities.
-As explained to us, the Company did not have any dues on account of sales tax, service tax, employees' state insurance, duty of excise and value added taxes.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including goods and services tax ('GST'), provident fund, income tax, cess and other statutory dues have been regularly deposited by the Company with the appropriate authorities.
+As explained to us, the Company did not have any dues on account of employees' state insurance and duty of customs,

-According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, income-tax, goods and service tax, duty of customs, cess, and other statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable.
+According to the information and explanations given to us, no undisputed amounts payable in respect of goods and services tax ('GST'), provident fund, income tax, cess and other statutory dues were in arrears as at 31 March 2022 for a period of more than six months from the date they became payable.